Powerlearnproject/se-day1-assignment-BrianKN019/README.md

 #Part 1: Introduction to Software Engineering

 Explain what software engineering is and discuss its importance in the technology industry.
-Software engineering is a  The process of designing, developing, and maintaining software

-Importance of Software Engineering in the Technology Industry

-Software engineering plays a crucial role in the technology industry due to its impact on various aspects:
+b) The process of designing, developing, and maintaining software Importance of Software Engineering in the Technology Industry Software engineering plays a crucial role in the technology industry due to its impact on various aspects:

 1. Digital Transformation: